edchama12/alx-low_level_programming/README.md

-Project about C programming language
+functions and loops in C